kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ---------------------
 ```

-**Fruther notes on shortest path**
+**Further notes on shortest path**
 We force the lower bound of shortest path to be 1 to avoid ambiguity.
 There are two interpretations when the lower bound is greater than 1,
-- Compute shortest path and then return path whose length is greater than lower bound.
+- Compute shortest path and then return the path whose length is greater than the lower bound.
-- Compute path with length greater than lower bound and then return shoetest path.
+- Compute the path with length greater than lower bound and then return the shortest path.

 ### Filter Variable Length Relationships
-We also support running predicate on recursive pattern to constaint the relationship being travered.
+We also support running predicates on recursive patterns to constrain the relationship being traversed.

 The following query finds name of users that are followed between 1 - 2 hops by Adam before 2022.
 ```